 The calçotada has eventually become a cheerful celebration for winter weekend afternoons.
 Nothing less than an excellent excuse to gather with friends and family to eat, drink, talk and laugh.

-Knowing now that you are foodie, we have another Catalan foodie experience you absolutely must not miss!
-And if you wish to try a true calçotada away from the city, contact us – we’ll arrange an unforgettable afternoon for you and your friends on the beautiful countryside.
+Knowing now that you are a foodie, we have another Catalan foodie experience you absolutely must not miss!
+And if you wish to try a true calçotada away from the city, contact us – we’ll arrange an unforgettable afternoon for you and your friends in the beautiful countryside.